Dilapidation Report App — Pre-Construction Condition Surveys

 In Australia, dilapidation reports are standard practice across all states.
 In NSW, they are often a condition of Development Approval under the Environmental Planning and Assessment Act 1979, particularly for projects involving excavation deeper than two metres near property boundaries.
 Victorian councils frequently require them under Planning Permit conditions, and Queensland councils impose them for projects with potential vibration or ground movement impacts.
 Strata schemes in particular demand dilapidation surveys before any construction on or adjacent to common property.

-On-site photo annotation for existing defects
+On-site photo comments for existing defects

 Professional dilapidation report delivered on-site

 Generate a branded PDF dilapidation report while you are still on-site.
-The report includes property details, consent references, a section-by-section record of existing conditions with annotated photos, and your professional summary.
+The report includes property details, consent references, a section-by-section record of existing conditions with commented and tagged photos, and your professional summary.
 Send the download link to your client immediately — no hours of desktop write-up, no risk of photos being separated from the report.
 Your client can distribute it to the council, insurer, and neighbouring property owner the same day.

 How InspectPro works for dilapidation surveys